Deformations of Coisotropic Submanifolds in Jacobi Manifolds: Introduction

 \section{Introduction}

 Jacobi structures were independently introduced by Lichnerowicz \cite{Lich1978} and Kirillov \cite{Kiri1976}, and they are a combined generalization of symplectic or Poisson structures and contact structures.
 Note that Kirillov \emph{local Lie algebras with one dimensional fiber} \cite{Kiri1976} are slightly more general than Lichnerowicz \emph{Jacobi manifolds}.
-In particular, the former encompass non-coorientable contact manifolds, while the latter does not.
-In this note we adopt Kirillov's approach.
-To make it clear the distinction with the more popular Lichnerowicz's approach we speak about \emph{abstract Jacobi manifolds} (see also \cite{CS2013}).
-On the other hand we sometimes call ``standard'' Jacobi manifolds in the sense of Lichenowicz.
-Many constructions in standard Jacobi geometry have an ``abstract version'' and (generically, non-trivial) line-bundles play a distinguished role in the ``abstract setting''.
+In this note we will adopt the following definition, which is equivalent to Kirillov's one: a Jacobi manifold is a manifold $M$ equipped with a Jacobi structure, i.e.~a pair $(L, \{-,-\})$ consisting of a line bundle $L \to M$ and a Lie bracket $\{-,-\}$ on sections of $L$ which is a first order differential operator in each entry (see Definition \ref{definition:abstractj}).
+Jacobi manifolds \emph{\`a la} Lichnerowicz correspond to the case when $L = M \times \mathbb R$ is the trivial line bundle, and are, somehow, more popular.
+So we reserve the terminology \emph{standard Jacobi manifolds} for them.
+While general Jacobi manifolds encompass non-coorientable contact manifolds, standard Jacobi manifolds do not.

 Coisotropic submanifolds in (standard) Jacobi manifolds have been first studied by Ib\'a\~nez-de Le\'on-Marrero-Mart\'in de Diego \cite{ILMM1997}.
 They showed that these submanifolds play a similar role as coisotropic submanifolds in Poisson manifolds.
-For instance, the graph of a conformal Jacobi morphism $f: M_1 \to M_2$ between Jacobi manifolds is a coisotropic submanifold in $M_1 \times M_2 \times \R$ equipped with an appropriate Jacobi structure (note that this remark has an ``abstract version'').
-Other important examples of coisotropic submanifolds in a Jacobi manifold $M$ are closed leaves of the characteristic distribution of $M$, which have been intensively studied by many authors.
-Since the property of being coisotropic does not change in the same conformal class of a standard Jacobi manifold (see Remark \ref{rem:conf} and Lemma \ref{lem:cois}), it seems to us that we should not restrict the study of coisotropic submanifolds to those inside Poisson manifolds, and, even more, we should in fact consider the general case of coisotropic submanifolds in abstract Jacobi manifolds.
+For instance, the graph of a conformal Jacobi morphism $f: M_1 \to M_2$ between Jacobi manifolds is a coisotropic submanifold in $M_1 \times M_2 \times \R$ equipped with an appropriate Jacobi structure.
+Other important examples of coisotropic submanifolds in a Jacobi manifold $M$ are leaves of the characteristic distribution, and zero level sets of equivariant momentum maps.
+Since the property of being coisotropic does not change in the same conformal class of a standard Jacobi manifold (see Remark \ref{rem:conf} and Lemma \ref{lem:cois}), it seems to us that we should not restrict the study of coisotropic submanifolds to those inside Poisson manifolds, and, even more, we should in fact consider the case of coisotropic submanifolds in general (i.e.~non-necessarily standard) Jacobi manifolds.